Applying to Western New England University School of Law is simple and free. Click here to apply.

 Transfer applicants are eligible for scholarships and will be automatically considered on a case-by-case basis during the application review process.

 All materials, with the exception of law school transcripts containing spring semester grades, must be received by July 1.
-Please contact the Admissions office if you have any questions.
+Please contact the Office of Admissions if you have any questions.

 Admission Contingent Upon Truthfulness